upperdim/geo-regions-counter/README.md

-# geo-regions-counter
+# Geographic Regions Counter
-This program counts number of regions that are seperated with borders in a 2D binary matrix.
+This program counts number of regions that are seperated with borders in a 2D binary matrix which represents a geographic data.